fbpx

 Best Places for Fall Color in California

 In the crisp fall air of the Sierras, the leaves are just beginning to turn to hues of yellow and orange.
-Autumn enjoys an extended season in California due to the state’s range of climates.
-The changing colors start in September in the mountains and run as late as November and December at lower elevations.
+Autumn enjoys an extended season in California due to the state’s wide-ranging climates and elevation.
+High in the mountains, the leaves begin to turn in September, but at lower elevations, you can still find fall colors as late as November and December.
 The changing of the seasons provides a great excuse to take a road trip to enjoy the show.
 Below are just some of our favorite spots to catch fall color in California.

 Highway 108 going over Sonora Pass